mecid/mecid.github.io/_posts/2019-08-28-composable-styling-in-swiftui.md

 SwiftUI uses *Environment* feature to pass the values implicitly inside any child view.
 This is how we can give an accent color to every view across the app.
 To learn more about *Environment* feature of SwiftUI, check my dedicated post ["The power of Environment in SwiftUI"](/2019/08/21/the-power-of-environment-in-swiftui/).

 Another must-have option which I want to enable on every view in my app is line limit.
 I want to make every text in my app multi-lined in the case when it is too long.
-I also need it when a user enables extra large font size for *Dynamic Type*.
+I also need it when a user enables extra large font size for Dynamic Type.
 It is also straightforward to achieve by adding *lineLimit* modifier to my root view.

 ```swift
     func scene(_ scene: UIScene, willConnectTo session: UISceneSession, options connectionOptions: UIScene.ConnectionOptions) {